tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+- Should we use Tremor URLs in Create statements to reference artefacts we create instances from?
+- Should we add means to instead of using a TremorURL also enable referencing artefacts by id (or artefact-type, artefact-id pair)?
+- Should we really allow users to create instances of unconnected artefacts?
+While it gives power to users it might also be a source of misconfiguration.
+Trade-offs...

 # Future possibilities
 [future-possibilities]: #future-possibilities

+## Graceful Operations

+We could add statement variants for create that fail if an instance with the same id already exists or that gracefully do nothing if that is the case.
+This graceful behavior needs to be able to verify that the existing instance is from the very same artefact, and for this might be checking the artefact content too, not just its name.
 ## Non-String Tremor-URLs

 It would be nice for static analysis of troy scripts to have tremor urls in connect statements to not be strings,